 An impromptu speech is delivered without preparation or thought ahead of time.
 No note cards are used, and topics are generally drawn.
-We hope that by establishing impromptu an speech category that members confidence build and participate the prepared in speeches or the Grange commercial speech category.
+We hope that by establishing impromptu an speech category that members will build confidence and participate the prepared in speeches the Grange or commercial speech category.